-For several reasons we really like Pickleball Central’s article on building courts, so we show it in the browser insert below, and we also include a full link to it here.
+For several reasons we really like Pickleball Central’s article on building pickle court, so we show it in the browser insert below, and we also include a full link to it here.
 You may notice that the Bend Pickleball Club and AJ are quoted in the article, so maybe those are the two reasons we like it…LOL!
-Actually, it gives a great deal of pertinent information ranging the gauntlet from taping out and marking temporary courts to building a full complex of courts.
+Actually, it gives a great deal of pertinent information ranging the gauntlet from taping out and marking temporary pickle court to building a full complex of courts.

 The article may a little easier to read off the full link above, but the insert below could serve as a “live preview” so you can decide if it’s what you are looking for.

 Besides the above, there are a few other considerations when it comes to court construction.
 Other than the Dimensions piece, all pertain to permanent outdoor pickle court construction only.
 (We don’t yet have a lot of experience building indoor courts except to arrange for multi-use of already existing indoor facilities at Senior Centers, Boys and Girls Clubs and the like.)
 Note that our focus is often more practical (e.g. how many gates do you really need on your gated courts and why?) than it is technical (e.g what gauge fencing are the best gates constructed of?):